-If any of the building's components are covered or otherwise inaccessible to County inspectors, the architect or engineer will need to conduct inspections, through whatever means are necessary, including "forensic investigation" that may require uncovering work in order to certify all components and services to be in compliance with all County and State codes.
+If any of the components are covered or otherwise inaccessible to County inspectors, the architect or engineer will need to conduct inspections, through whatever means are necessary, including "forensic investigation" that may require uncovering work in order to certify all components and services to be in compliance with all County and State codes.
 This certification may be required prior to issuance of the permit.

-Building Division staff will make, at a minimum, the required final inspections even with the appropriate certifications from the design professional.
+Building Division staff will make, at a minimum, the required final inspections, even with the appropriate certifications from the design professional.
 Other inspections may be required depending on the specifics of your case.
 Discuss this matter with the plans examiner or inspector assigned to your permit.
 If the County inspector finds any code violations, the inspection will fail until the necessary corrections are made, or until the architect or engineer has otherwise addressed the violation.

-Although a homeowner can act as his or her own contractor, the Building Division strongly recommends that you engage the services of a licensed contractor to assist you in this process, and to make any necessary corrections.
+Although a homeowner can act as his or her own contractor, you are strongly recommended to engage the services of a licensed contractor to assist you in this process, and make any necessary corrections.
 Experience has shown that considerable time is saved using professionals.
 (This is important, considering the fines which may be imposed.)

-Since bringing the violation up to code can be costly, you may wish to consider abating your violation through removal or demolition.
-The Building Division can assist you before you make application or before you consult a professional.
+Since bringing the violation into compliance can be costly, you may wish to consider abating your violation through removal or demolition.
+Building Division staff can assist you before you make application for permit or before you consult a professional.

 You may schedule violation pre-inspections at 561-233-5101.
-There is a fee of \$75.00 per trade that must be paid in advance for this service, and although the inspector cannot do design work or develop a punch list, he can advise of obvious code and possible setback conflicts, subcontractor permit requirements, etc., to allow you to make a better informed decision of appropriate action.
+There is a per trade inspection fee that must be paid in advance for this service, and although the inspector cannot do design work or develop a punch list, he can advise of obvious code and possible setback conflicts, subcontractor permit requirements, etc., to allow you to make an informed decision on appropriate action.